ZinkDigital/boson/README.md

 <div id='id-bosonInjectionScala'/>

 #### Injection
-Injection requires a "BsonPath" expression (see [Operators](#operators) table for examples and syntax), an encoded BSON and an Higher-Order Function.
+Injection requires a "BsonPath" expression (see [Documentation](#documentation) table for examples and syntax), an encoded BSON and an Higher-Order Function.
 The returned result is a Future[Array[Byte]].
 The Injector instance is built only once and can be reused to inject different encoded BSON.

 ```scala
 //Encode Bson: